pauljohnston2025/breadcrumb-mobile/manual.md

 # Overview Page

 The overview page is the main entrypoint of the app, it allows you to import a gpx file from your local storage, or configure a connected devices settings.
 The route history section shows when each route has been loaded onto the device, and allows a quick way to load routes from the past again (by tapping the route in the history section).
 The clear all button allows you to empty the route history.
+Like the routes page the buttons are.
+* Pin - Show the route on [Map View Page](#map-view-page)
+* Play - Send the route to the watch
+* Bin - Delete the history item

 Note: The `clear all` button only clears route history, it does not remove the routes, if you wish to remove routes use the [Routes Page](#routes-page).
 ![](images/manual/overview.png)
 ![](images/manual/overview-cleared.png)